See the list of vulnerabilities detected

 Generate reports

-Role required: Vulnerability Manager or User Manager
+Role required: Vulnerability Manager or Group Manager

 See where vulnerabilities are located

-Role required: User, Vulnerability Manager or User Manager
+Role required: User, Vulnerability Manager or Group Manager

-In the Injected section, when you click on a type of vulnerability, you then access a set of spaces dedicated to it.
+In the Vulnerabilities section, when you click on a type of vulnerability, you then access a set of spaces dedicated to it.
 The header is visible across the latter, and it informs the group name, the type of vulnerability, and the amount of time it may take you to remediate it.

 The Locations section informs where in your system each vulnerability of the selected type was detected and provides relevant information for its management.